100 Notable alumni of

 -

-Natasia Charlotte Demetriou is an English actress.
-She is best known for her roles as Nadja in the FX comedy horror series What We Do in the Shadows (2019–2024) and Sophie in the Channel 4 sitcom Stath Lets Flats (2018–2021).
+Natasia Charlotte Demetriou is a British actress, comedian and screenwriter.
+She is best known for her roles as Nadja in the FX comedy horror series What We Do in the Shadows and Sophie in the Channel 4 sitcom Stath Lets Flats (2018–2021).

 -